makrai/notes/edwards2111-generative-model-data-augment-text-classif.md

-Guiding Generative LMs for Data Augmentation in Few-Shot Text Classification Aleksandra Edwards, A Ushio, J Camacho-Collados, H de Ribaupierre, A Preece Cite as: 	arXiv:2111.09064 [cs.CL]
+Guiding Generative LMs for Data Augmentation in Few-Shot Text Classification Aleksandra Edwards, A Ushio, J Camacho-Collados, H de Ribaupierre, A Preece arXiv:2111.09064 [cs.CL]

 # Abstract

 * Data augmentation tackles class imbalance issues and data sparsity
-* generative language models to data augmentation for text classification tasks in few-shot settings, especially for specialised domains.
-In this paper,
+* generative language models to data augmentation for text classification tasks in few-shot settings, especially for specialised domains
 * we
   * generating artificial training instances leveraging GPT-2 (Radford + 2019)
     in order to improve classification performance
-  * analyse the impact the selection process of seed training examples have over the quality of GPT-generated samples and consequently the classifier
+  * analyse the impact the selection process of seed training examples over the quality of GPT-generated samples and consequently the classifier
-    * experiments with several seed selection strategies that, among others, exploit class hierarchical structures and domain expert selection.
-Our
+    * experiments with several seed selection strategies that, among others, exploit class hierarchical structures and domain expert selection
 * results show that fine-tuning GPT-2 in a handful of label instances leads to consistent classification improvements and outperform competitive baselines
-  * guiding this process through domain expert selection can lead to further improvements, which
+  * guiding this process through domain expert selection can lead to further improvements
     * research avenues for combining generative models and active learning

 # 1 Introduction